FrusqueGaetan/BTND/index.md

 **Recommendations for the parameters selection:**  We recommend first to merge the sparsity parameters $$\lambda$$=$$\gamma$$ (same value).
 There is now two parameters to select: $$\lambda$$ and $$\eta$$.
 The user can play with these two parameters, we propose in [BTNDmain.m](./Code_BTND/BTNDmain.m) a configuration that work well most of the time in our dataset $$\lambda$$=0.4 and $$\eta$$=0.2.
 In the paper, we fixed $$\eta$$=0.2 and selected the $$\lambda$$=0.4 according to a rule discribed in the [Supplementary Material](https://www.frontiersin.org/articles/10.3389/fneur.2020.579725/full#supplementary-material).
 We quickly describe the rule: considering the following score $$a_{\lambda} = \sum_{s=1}^{S} { \mid \mid  \mathbf{X}\{s\} - \mathbf{F} \mathbf{V}^t\{s\}  \mid \mid^2_F}$$.
 We consider the value of this score when $$\lambda$$=0 and $$\lambda=\infty$$ (corresponding to $$a_{\infty} = \sum_{s=1}^{S} { \mid \mid  \mathbf{X}\{s\} \mid \mid^2_F}$$.).
 The we are looking for a compromise between no regularisation and a too strong regularisation by looking for the value of $$\lambda$$ such as $${a_\lambda \approx 0.8(a_{\infty} - a_{0}) + a_{0}}$$.
 Thanks to this value of $$\lambda $$, we only selected subgraphs that contain few FC to characterise a delimited temporal event of the seizures for each patient.

-An example of a setting that worked regularly on our dataset :
+An example of settings that often worked fine on our dataset :

 * $$\lambda$$ = $$\gamma$$ = 0.4